What we do

 Fuel quality monitoring

-We maintain and administer the Fuel Quality Monitoring Programme.
+Trading Standards maintains and administers the Fuel Quality Monitoring Programme.
 This programme monitors the quality of retail fuel in New Zealand and makes sure it complies with specifications set out in the Engine Fuel Specifications Regulations.
 Statistical sampling is used to detect non-compliance.

-The Regulations specify limits on a number of critical properties for premium and regular petrol grades, diesel, and biofuels such as biodiesel and ethanol.
-Because the main focus of the programme is to sample and test the quality of fuels as they are sold to consumers, sampling is done from dispenser nozzles at the point of sale.
+The Regulations specify limits on a number of critical properties for premium and regular petrol grades, diesel, marine fuel oils, and biofuels such as biodiesel and ethanol.
+Because the main focus of the programme is to sample and test the quality of fuels as they are sold to consumers or supplied for marine, sampling is done from dispenser nozzles at the point of sale or key points in the supply chain.